okeeffed/cheat-sheets/Angular2-Basics.md

 - it's Modular
 	- in previous versions, you needed the entire Angular framework loaded
 - uses TypeScript, it uses static typing
+	- Google has hundreds of internal applications using Angular